 The iOS 11.3 beta is certainly tempting, but it’s not for everyone.
 Early software can and probably will cause problems on your phone or tablet.

-There’s also no way to get back to anything older than iOS 11.2.
-Once you make the move to iOS 11.3 beta, you’re stuck with a newer version of iOS 11.
+There’s also no way to get back to anything older than iOS 11.2.5.
+Once you make the move to iOS 11.3 beta, you’re stuck with iOS 11.2.5 and iOS 11.2.6.
 That’s a big deal for those of you getting fantastic mileage out of an older version of iOS.

 If you don’t want to put pre-release software on your phone or tablet, make sure you track the iOS 11.3 update as it progresses toward a final release.